strategineer/personal-website/content/books/2022-09-14/index.md

 date: 2022-09-14
 params:
   isbn13: '9780190052089'
+  year: '2020'
 star_rating: 2
-title: 'Games: Agency as Art'
+title: Games - Agency As Art
 ---

 Games are a unique art form.
 They do not just tell stories, nor are they simply